kyleighk/MBIO_630_FINAL_project/MBIO630_Kuball_IndividualProject.md

 (<https://github.com/kyleighk/MBIO_630_FINAL_project>) in the “counts” and “images” files.

-The images were analyzed using ImageJ (1.53t) and the multiple-point tool.
+The images were analyzed using ImageJ (1.53t) and the multi-point tool.
 Since surfers could easily be identified, only boards were labeled using the tool, excluding canoes, swimmers, and bodyboards.
 Paddleboards were likely included in the count since paddleboards are challenging to distinguish from a large surfboard in a satellite view of a lineup.
 All counts and images of the counts were saved in a CSV file and a jpg file to the “count” folder on GitHub.